Donating Unused Paint

 Who Takes Paint Donations?

 Paint recycling (or paint donating) is the process of giving away unwanted paint to organizations that can use it so any old paint does not end up in a landfill.
 Paint that is not properly disposed of can be very hazardous to the environment so it is critical that people properly dispose of paint.
-However, donating paint is far better to the environment than proper disposal of paint, making it important to find charities or community organization that accept paint donations.
+However, donating paint is far better to the environment than proper disposal of paint, making it important to find charities or community organizations that accept paint donations.
 So who are the organizations that accept paint donations?

 Does Habitat for Humanity take paint donations?